 AMs not addressed in COMP:

-Article 35h (> )
+Article 35h (> applies to Art.
+1, 2 & 3) [Post 21 November shadows’ meeting version]

 Review by the Court of Justice of the European Union

 The Court of Justice of the European Union shall have unlimited jurisdiction to review decisions whereby the Authority has imposed a fine or a periodic penalty payment.
 It may annul, reduce or increase the fine or periodic penalty payment imposed by the Authority.
 (135 Balz, Berès)